amufti12/C-Day2021Materials/README.md

 # Video-to-Video Synthesis with Semantically Segmented Video Presentation Materials (C-Day 2021)

-This repository contains the presentation matrials for my C-Day 2021 research project.
+This repository contains the presentation materials for my C-Day 2021 research project.